Harry Froling: Professional career

 On 28 May 2022, Froling signed with the Brisbane Bullets for the 2022–23 NBL season.
 On 22 January 2023, he was hospitalised with a serious head injury after getting knocked unconscious during a night out in Wollongong.
 He discharged himself later that morning before flying back to Brisbane where he was re-admitted to hospital and underwent brain surgery.
 He was subsequently ruled out for the rest of the season.
 On 24 January, a 19-year-old man turned himself into police and was charged with reckless grievous bodily harm and affray.
 On 23 August 2024, the perpetrator was sentenced to two years and seven months in jail.

 Froling had been set to join the Ipswich Force for the 2023 NBL1 North season.
 The Bullets declined the team option on Froling's contract for the 2023–24 season and he subsequently became a free agent.
 In May 2023, it was revealed that Froling had not been cleared for physical activity and could potentially not play competitive basketball again.
 In an August 2024 interview, Froling revealed that he continued to experience headaches, insomnia, amnesia and post-traumatic stress disorder because of the assault.
 He also stated that he wanted to return to playing basketball and was undergoing rehabilitation with the assistance of the Mackay Meteors.

 Froling initially signed with the Southern Districts Spartans of the NBL1 North for the 2025 NBL1 season, but on 10 March he signed with the Taranaki Airs for the 2025 New Zealand NBL season.
 He parted ways with the Airs in mid May to join the Melbourne Tigers of the NBL1 South for the rest of the season.
 He helped the Tigers reach the NBL1 South Grand Final, where they lost 99–80 to the Sandringham Sabres despite Froling's team-high 21 points.

 On 9 July 2025, Froling signed with the Illawarra Hawks for the 2025–26 NBL season as an injury replacement player for his brother Sam, returning to the team for a second stint.
+Sam returned from injury on Christmas Day, 2025.

-He is set to join the Dandenong Rangers for the 2026 NBL1 South season.
+Froling joined the Dandenong Rangers for the 2026 NBL1 South season.
+He was named to the All-NBL1 South First Team.

+In August 2026, Froling signed with the Tachikawa Dice of the Japanese B.League.